andrebeu/mrl/README.md

-# Meta-RL agent on bandits task.
+# Meta Reinforcement Learning on bandits task.
 Simple demo implementation of meta-RL in pytorch

 ### Repo materials